Lucia Berlin: Influences and teaching

+Throughout her life, Berlin earned a living doing working-class jobs, among them a position as a cleaning woman and one as a telephone receptionist.

 Up through the early 1990s, Berlin taught creative writing in a number of venues, including the San Francisco County Jail and the Jack Kerouac School of Disembodied Poetics at Naropa University.
 She also took oral histories from elderly patients at Mt.
 Zion Hospital.

+She was interested in artist's books and the publishing process.
+Working with Poltroon Press, she designed some of her own books and typeset them.
+She would revise them as she set the print.
+She also produced chapbooks.

-In the fall of 1994, Berlin began a two-year teaching position as Visiting Writer at University of Colorado, Boulder.
+In the fall of 1994, Berlin began a two-year teaching position as Visiting Writer at the University of Colorado, Boulder.
 Near the end of her term, she was one of four campus faculty awarded the Student Organization for Alumni Relations Award for Teaching Excellence.
 "To win a teaching award after two years is unheard of," the English Chair Katherine Eggert said later in an obituary.
-Berlin was asked to stay on at the end of her two-year term.
 She was named associate professor, and continued teaching there until 2000.

+She has entered the canon of the most important North American authors who published after 1950.